 Most children and young people have a number of basic needs that can be supported through a range of universal services.
 These services include education, early years, health, housing, youth services, leisure facilities and services provided by voluntary organisations.

 This document provides guidance for professionals and service users, to clarify the circumstances in which to refer a child to a specific agency to address an individual need, to carry out an Early Help Assessment (EHA) or refer to Children’s Services in Medway.

 Read Medway threshold guidance to find out when to refer a child to children’s services in Medway.

-Request early help, parenting support or report your concerns about a child
+Request Early Help (Medway Family Solutions), parenting support or report your concerns about a child

 Use Medway online form to: